Kahan, Pakistan

 Tracks exist leading to Kohlu, Dera Bugti, and Sibi.
 Electricity to the village is provided by a generator and a telephone connection is available.
 The mainstay of population is farming, but there are also a few shops providing daily necessities.

 Kahan is the traditional centre of the Marri tribe, and the former residence of the tribe's sardar.
 The village had largely been depopulated in the 1950s after a series of droughts and political shifts involving the move of the sardar to Quetta and the establishment of Kohlu as an administrative centre.
 Kahan is the native village of politician Khair Bakhsh Marri.

+Kahan tehsil had a total population of 73,981 in 2017.